Monopoli the Town – Not the Game

 The Harbor of Monopoli

 Don’t miss the small harbor.
 Here you will find boats of all sizes.
 There were no traditional small red and blue boats called “gozzo’s” in the harbor this day.
-They are typical fishing boats used in shallow waters in this area of Puglia for catching octopus and local fishes.
+They are typical fishing boats used in shallow waters in this area of Puglia for catching octopus and local fish.
 Perhaps they were all out fishing?
 You can find gozzo boats all over Italy, especially in Capri or the Amalfi Coast but the color can vary.

-We also didn’t see any fisherman hauling in their nets but I’m sure this is a great town for seafood.
+We also didn’t see any fishermen hauling in their nets but I’m sure this is a great town for seafood.
 In fact, we had lunch here (we talk about it in our book) and it was indeed – delicious!